CSempey/MELD-Keypoints/README.md

 while preserving the original MELD train, development and test partitions.

-## Important
+## Important - Relationship to MELD

+MELD-Keypoints is a derived dataset based on MELD (Multimodal EmotionLines Dataset).

-This repository does not contain the original MELD video data.
+This repository does not contain or redistribute the original MELD video data.

-Users must obtain MELD separately from the original dataset source and comply with the original MELD licence terms.
+Users must obtain MELD separately from the original dataset source and comply with the original MELD licence terms and usage requirements.

 ## Current Release